 You have the right to voluntarily participate in the political process including making personal political contributions.
-However, you must always make it clear that your personal views and actions are not those of the Company.
+However, you must always make it clear that your personal views and actions are not those of Castle.

-In addition, you must never use Castle funds, assets or resources to support any political candidate or party unless specifically permitted by law and authorized by the General Counsel.
+In addition, you must never use Castle funds, assets or resources to support any political candidate or party unless specifically permitted by law and authorized by the Compliance Officer.